Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 What’s an area you’re curious about or studying today?

 That’s right.
-You don’t need to be an expert to create online learning courses.
+You don’t need to be an expert to create a course that sells.

 There’s no reason you can’t be a guide, sharing your own learning in real-time as you go.
 This live coaching model is a powerful and effective method of online course content creation.